kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/2-api-controllers/index.md

 Other protocols directly **use JSON payloads**.

-These payloads contain all the information at the first level:
+These payloads contain all the information directly:

 ```bash
 $ npx wscat -c ws://localhost:7512 --execute '{